Where to find

 Mandurah is a pretty seaside town and home to many unique and interesting spots that make the perfect Instagram photo.
 From natural attractions to man-made Venetian Canals, Mandurah is an Instagrammer’s paradise.
 If you love getting the perfect Instagram snap, then these are the most popular spots around Mandurah that are a must-visit for you!
 For quirky, insta-worthy artworks and paintings don’t forget to check out our Mandurah Instagram Trail.

-Originally built in 1894, then rebuilt in 1954 and then completely replaced and opened in 2017, the Mandurah Bridge on Old Coast Road is a historic local landmark and traffic bridge across the estuary.
+Originally built in 1894, then rebuilt in 1954 and then completely replaced and opened in 2017, the Mandurah Bridge on Old Coast Road is an iconic local landmark and traffic bridge across the estuary.
 There is a strong tradition of fishing under the bridge which started when timber platforms were constructed in the 1890’s and remains to this day as one of the most renowned crabbing locations in Perth.
 The current bridge is lit up at night in different colours which makes it popular for Instagram snaps.

 Stingray point is a small, grassy reserve with sweeping views of the estuary across Mandjar Bay.
 A large Morton Bay fig tree and the stunning backdrop of the Mandurah Bridge and Eastern Foreshore makes it a popular location for wedding ceremonies and Instagram snaps.
 There is also a restored gazebo and jetty which makes for some picturesque photographs.

 With 60 kilometres of coastline and its stretches of white sand beaches, Mandurah is a delight for any photographer and Instagrammer.
 Favourite locations are Blue Bay Beach, Town Beach, Avalon Beach and the staircases at Halls Head Beach.